 What is Jumbo Financing?

 THIS PROGRAM HAS BEEN TEMPORARILY SUSPENDED.
-CHECK BACK FOR UPDATES.
+PLEASE CHECK BACK FOR UPDATES.

 When the amount borrowed with a mortgage exceeds the conforming loan limit for the area in which the subject property is located a jumbo mortgage may be required.
 These limits are set by the Federal Housing Finance Agency (FHFA.)
 Counties with higher cost real estate generally have higher conforming loan limits, and the limits also increase for multi unit properties.